c-cubed-uq/c-cubed-uq.github.io/README.md

 precisely localizing the uncertainty in each generated video frame.
 The effectiveness of our UQ method is underpinned by three core
 innovations:

-First, our method introduces a novel framework that trains video models for *correctness* and *calibration* via strictly proper scoring rules.
+1. Our method introduces a novel framework that trains video models for *correctness* and *calibration* via strictly proper scoring rules.

-Second, we estimate the video model's uncertainty in latent space, avoiding training instability and prohibitive training costs associated with pixel-space approaches.
+2. We estimate the video model's uncertainty in latent space, avoiding training instability and prohibitive training costs associated with pixel-space approaches.

-Third, we map the dense latent-space uncertainty to *interpretable* pixel-level uncertainty in the RGB space for intuitive visualization, providing high-resolution uncertainty heatmaps that identify untrustworthy regions.
+3. We map the dense latent-space uncertainty to *interpretable* pixel-level uncertainty in the RGB space for intuitive visualization, providing high-resolution uncertainty heatmaps that identify untrustworthy regions.

 Through extensive experiments on large-scale robot learning datasets (Bridge and DROID) and real-world evaluations, we demonstrate that our method not only provides calibrated uncertainty estimates within the training